 Contact for screenings and exhibitions: email@example.com

 “I try, in my films, to turn reality into magic, or at least to find its flaws and potentialities, and to transform what surrounds me in the same way that literature does.”

 Born in 1978 in Marseille, Marie-Pierre Bonniol is an artist, curator and producer.
 She’s graduated in Visual arts (University of Aix-Marseille) and in Aesthetics and Sciences of Art (University of Paris I Panthéon-Sorbonne).
 Since 2017, she is behind artworks filmed from her mobile phone only, assembling films captured in her daily life and during residencies around her research themes and obsessions, such as energy transformations, the myth of Bachelor machines, dispositives and the power of mysteries.
 Already the author of some twenty videos, often with strong links to music, her work has been presented in institutions (ZKM, Le Lieu Unique, the National Library of Argentina), exhibitions, programmes and festivals.
 In 2020, she began a collaboration with her 7 year old eldest son, Walter Duncan, with the making of the film Korridor, which joins several collections.
-She is also the curator of the Experiment 120 programme of experimental films for children, and of the feminist and speculative programme of Hôtel des Autrices.
+She is also the curator of the Experiment 120 programme of experimental films for children, and of the speculative programme of Hôtel des Autrices.
 She lives and works in Berlin.

 Creative residencies and texts on the project

 May 2019 – Residency at the Bel Ordinaire, Pau-Billère, France.

 June 2019 – Residency at Dampfzentrale, Bern, Switzerland with production support budget.